purvachalindrawar/URL-Shortening-/README.md

-# URL Shortener – Full‑Stack, Production‑Ready
+# LockLink – Full‑Stack, Production‑Ready

-A modern, secure URL shortener with password‑protected links, link expiration (TTL or datetime), click analytics with CSV/PDF export, and a polished animated dark UI.
+LockLink is a modern, secure link platform with password‑protected links, expiration (TTL or datetime), click analytics with CSV/PDF export, and a polished animated dark UI.
 Backend runs on Node.js + Express with Postgres (Neon).
 Frontend is React + Vite + Tailwind.

 ## Highlights
 - **Custom slugs** with validation and reserved words